icantevxn/icantevxn.github.io/README.md

    npm run server
    ```
    at your project root to run the mock json-server.
-4. Navigate to `tsconfig.json` in your project files and ensure `strict` is set to `false`.
-5. If you are in your project root, run
+4. If you are in your project root, run
    ```sh
    cd src
    ```